SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

 ### Jump to test file

-SpaceVim use vim-project to manager the files in a project, you can add a `.projections.json` to the root of your project with following content:
+SpaceVim uses vim-project to manager the files in a project, you can add a `.projections.json` to the root of your project with following content:

 ```json
 {